 Why are Cavaliers so Expensive?

 When I first starting looking for a pet Cavalier they were $3500.00 to $6500.00.
 This was 25 years ago!
 I could not imagine a dog costing so much.
 I began to see that they were a rare exceptional breed and there were not many puppies available.
 The prices have dropped considerably over the past decade.
 When I decided to breed I only wanted to breed the best Cavaliers with champion bloodlines.
 I have paid a lot of money for my dogs.
 I wanted top quality and that doesn't come cheap. :o) You can find Cavaliers in many price ranges.
 If they are cheap it is for a reason.
 Be leary of those that buy cheap (pet quality) Cavaliers and then try to sell their puppies at high prices.
 Take the time to investigate what a quality Cavalier should actually look like.
 Look at pedigrees to make sure they do in fact have a champion background.
 Make sure that the puppy is truly worth what they are asking for it and of course it should be healthy, outgoing and friendly always!
 You should get an extensive up to date vet check with your puppy as well as a copy of the shot/worming record.
 You should also get a "no strings attached" guarantee.
 Champion dogs exemplify the breed standard.
 The further away you get from champions the more the dogs begin to look mixed or lack the true classic Cavalier look and sometimes personality.
 Ultimately you get what you pay for.
-My puppies range from $1800.00 and up depending on pedigrees, markings and show/quality.
+My puppies range from $1800.00 to $2000.00.
 Show/breeding puppies start at $3500.00.

 Are all of your Cavaliers AKC registered and what is limited AKC registration?